 Don’t believe the wipe

-Plastic pollution and littering from ‘flushable’ wet wipes is on the rise – last year the Marine Conservation Society recorded over 14 wet wipes were found per 100 metres of coastline, a rise of 700% over the last decade.
+Plastic pollution and littering from ‘flushable’ wet wipes is on the rise – last year the Marine Conservation Society recorded over 14 wet wipes per 100 metres of coastline, a rise of 700% over the last decade.
 And in April 2018, over 4,500 wet wipes were found on one 154m sq patch of foreshore.

 Many wet wipes contain plastic and don’t break down (or if they do they break down into microplastics).
-Once flushed, they clog up our pipes and sewers forming giant ‘fatbergs’.
+Once flushed, they clog up our pipes and sewers contributing to giant ‘fatbergs’.
 We hope you’re not eating your supper whilst reading this!
 Then, because they’re full of wipes, our sewage systems overflow and we get spills into our waterways and seas – meaning lots of other plastics get flushed into our environment.

 BBC Radio 4’s Costing The Earth recently looked into the issue and its investigation claims all wet wipes sold as “flushable” in the UK have so far failed the tests.